 Compared to Wroclaw, Krakow was bustling and more touristy.
 After a few days in Wroclaw, we caught the train to Krakow (1 missed train and a 3hr delay later)- we arrived in the evening and luckily we had booked a place to stay within walking distance to the train station.
 The hotel was outside of the walled old town but only about 10 mins walk away.

 The Main Square is the biggest Medieval plaza in Europe and boy is it big.
 Decked out with restaurants/cafes on all sides and at the time we went, an outdoor market as well as the usual indoor market.
-It’s so big that the New Years Eve celebrations were done from here.
+It’s so big that the New Years Eve celebrations occurred here.
 You can easily spend half the day just in this Square.
 The St Mary’s Basilica which towers over the Main Square houses a fabulous gold covered alter.
 You can enter for free however you won’t get very close to the alter.
 Every hour, a trumpet call plays from one of the towers of the Basilica and abruptly finishes.
 Legends has it that this is said to be in memory of the trumpeter who use to play to warn the town of that Krakow was about to be attacked.
 The abrupt ending signifies the moment an arrow is said to have killed the trumpeter.
 If you’re spending as much time in the Square as we did, you will surely hear it.

 As always, a free walking tour was the first planned activity to catch the bearings of the city.
 This tour took us around the Krakow Old Town and Kazimierz.
 We saw much street art along the way and alot more outdoor eateries and cafes/restaurants.